ferrous-systems/rust-training/training-slides/src/overview.md

 Many examples in this course are very small, which is why we will also spend time discussing the impact of many features on large projects.

-## The Four Words
+## The Three Words

--   Safe
--   Concurrent
+-   Safety
--   Fast
+-   Performance
--   Pragmatic
+-   Productivity

-## Safe
+## Safety

--   Rust is memory-safe
+-   Rust is memory-safe and thread-safe
--   No illegal memory access
+    - Buffer overflows, use-after-free: all impossible
+    - Unless you tell the compiler you know what you're doing
--   Deallocation is automated
+-   De-allocation is automated
--   Warning: memory leaks are **safe** by that definition!

-Note:

-- Memory safety: use-after-free, double-free
-- Type safety, Thread safety
-- Memory leaks: `Box::leak()`

-## Concurrent

--   "Concurrency without fear"
--   The type system detects concurrent access to data and requires synchronization
--   Also: Rust detects when unsynchronized access is safely possible
--   Protection from data races
+    - Great for files, mutexes, sockets, etc

-## Fast
+## Performance

 -   These properties are guaranteed at compile time and have no runtime cost!
 -   Optimizing compiler based on LLVM
 -   Features with runtime cost are explicit and hard to activate "by accident"
--   No reflection
 -   Zero-cost abstractions
--   "Pay what you use": Rust has features with a runtime cost in an explicit and visible way.
-Unused features do not come with an associated cost.
+-   Use threads with *confidence*

-## Pragmatic
+## Productive

 -   User-focused tooling
--   Sublanguage for unsafe memory access and techniques to handle these
+-   Comes with a build-system, dependency manager, formatter, etc
+-   Compiler gives helpful error messages
 -   FFI support to interface with existing systems
--   Compiler gives helpful error messages

 ## Where do Rustaceans come from?